 During her time at NYU, Lila also delved into another passion: Blues social dance.
 After spending three years exploring dance communities in the UK and Europe, she packed her bags and moved to the West Coast.
 There, she spent four months learning about dance education practices in a variety of cities along the coast, followed by two years volunteering at four major dance organizations in Seattle.

 As the Global Chapter Digital Community Manager at SU, Lila uses her unique background to network, collaborate, and connect like-minded education enthusiasts around the world.
-When not supporting SU, Lila splits her time supporting Bellevue Community College’s VR/XR Lab and teaching blues dance classes.
+When not supporting SU, Lila teaches blues dance classes and organizes learning opportunities for her local dance community.